CBSE Class 11 Biology Syllabus 2021-22: Download PDF

 Chapter 7 – Structural Organisation in Animals

 The human body comprises billions of cells performing a multitude of functions.
-In multicellular entities, a group of similar cells along with intercellular substances perform a particular function, which is termed as a tissue.
+In multicellular entities, a group of similar cells along with intercellular substances perform a particular function, which is termed tissue.
 These tissues form organs which in turn form the organ system.

 Chapter 8 – Cell: The Unit of Life